Melbourne Motor Omnibus Company: History

 Originally the Melbourne Motor Omnibus Co was to be floated as a public company with capital of £50,000 in £1 shares.
 The company was to be registered when 6,000 shares had been applied for, and was to be floated with a plan of introducing motor buses in Melbourne, Australia.

 In July 1912 the business was incorporated.
 Rather than going public, the Melbourne Omnibus Co commenced operations as a private company, with the intention being to find the right vehicle to put into service to prove reliability and cost effectiveness before going public.
-Mr H. Harrison was a driving force in getting the company up and running.
+Horace W. Harrison was a driving force in getting the company up and running.

 Over the coming months the business was successful in the importation of a Daimler double decker bus from England.
 This bus was put into service to put it to test in the Australian conditions.

 On 25 January 25, 1913 it was reported that the Lord Mayor of Melbourne (Councillor Hennessy) and members of the Melbourne City Council were treated to a bus ride to St Kilda and back on one of the Daimler buses that the Melbourne Omnibus Motor Co was about to put into service.

 The first meeting of the Melbourne Motor Omnibus Co Pty Ltd was held in February 1913.
 At this meeting shareholders were reported to have expressed their satisfaction with the arrival of the Daimler motor buses and the financial position of the company to date.
 The chairman of directors advised that another shipment of buses was due to leave London for Australia at the end of February.
 The company had drawn up contracts for the construction of the bodies locally.
 The design was to be based on the same as used on the Daimler bus bodies used in London.

 In May 1913 based on the success of the Daimler buses the Melbourne Motor Omnibus Co Pty Ltd would be floated as a public company.
 In July 1913 Mr F. Massey Burnside who had been in Australia as a representative of the Daimler Company was employed by the Melbourne Motor Omnibus Company as the general manager.

 On 13 October 1913 in Melbourne's The Age newspaper an advertisement for the application of shares in the Melbourne Motor Omnibus Co Ltd appeared.
 An extract from this advertisement is as follows: